Our free membership, business.com+, takes the pain out of choosing new business services.

 Pros of legitimate multilevel marketing companies

 Many MLMs, such as Amway and Avon, have stood the test of time and are considered legitimate.
-These are some of the upsides of joining a legitimate MLM:
+Here are some of the upsides of joining a legitimate MLM:

-1. MLMs are an easy way to start a business.
+1. MLMs can be an easy way to start selling.

 MLMs flourish in the makeup, jewelry, lotion, soap, essential oil and clothing industries, to name a few.
 There are always new releases, keeping demand for the products high.